 Any activity that takes your eyes off traffic, your mind off driving and/or your hands off the wheel is simply too dangerous, especially at high speeds.
 If you have been seriously injured by a distracted driver, you deserve full personal injury compensation, including reimbursement for your medical bills, lost wages, and compensation for your pain and suffering.
-As an accomplished Roxbury car accident attorney, I can help pursue the payment you’re entitled to in a settlement with the insurance company or in court.
+As an accomplished Morris County car accident attorney, I can help pursue the payment you’re entitled to in a settlement with the insurance company or in court.

 Determining fault in a distracted driving accident

 New Jersey is a no-fault insurance state, so regardless of who was responsible for the accident, most injured parties must make claims with their own insurance company.
 However, if you have a serious injury, you can file a claim against another driver, but you will be required to prove he or she caused the collision.
 Introducing evidence that the other driver was distracted can be critical in an auto accident case.
 In our investigations, we often subpoena phone records to see if there was any activity around the time of the crash.
 Evidence at the scene, such as food wrappers and beverage containers, or verbal admissions by the other driver, can also bolster your argument.

 New Jersey law prohibits drivers from using a hand-held cellphone while driving, except to report an emergency.
 Hands-free devices are permitted.
 Fines for violations are as follows:

 - First offense — A fine of up to $400

 - Second offense — A fine up to $600

 - Third offense — A fine of up to $800, three penalty points on the license and potential suspension of license

 A violation is a primary offense, so authorities can pull a driver over and issue a citation even if no other basis exists for a stop.

 Contact a proven distracted driving accident lawyer in Succasunna, NJ